dswah/pyGAM/doc/source/index.rst

 |Build Status| |Coverage| |PyPi Version| |Py27| |Py36| |Zenodo| |Open Source|

-pyGAM is a package for building Generalized Additive Models in Python, with an emphasis on modularity, and performance.
+pyGAM is a package for building Generalized Additive Models in Python, with an emphasis on modularity and performance.
 The API will be immediately familiar to anyone with experience of scikit-learn or scipy.

 Installation